Ocean: Human uses of the oceans

-The ocean offers a very large supply of energy carried by ocean waves, tides, salinity differences, and ocean temperature differences which can be harnessed to generate electricity.
+The ocean has a vast amount of energy carried by ocean waves, tides, salinity differences, and ocean temperature differences which can be harnessed to generate electricity.
 Forms of sustainable marine energy include tidal power, ocean thermal energy and wave power.
 Offshore wind power is captured by wind turbines placed out on the ocean; it has the advantage that wind speeds are higher than on land, though wind farms are more costly to construct offshore.
 There are large deposits of petroleum, as oil and natural gas, in rocks beneath the ocean floor.
 Offshore platforms and drilling rigs extract the oil or gas and store it for transport to land.

 "Freedom of the seas" is a principle in international law dating from the seventeenth century.
 It stresses freedom to navigate the oceans and disapproves of war fought in international waters.
 Today, this concept is enshrined in the United Nations Convention on the Law of the Sea (UNCLOS).

-There are two major international legal organizations that are involved in ocean governance on a global scale, namely the International Maritime Organization and the United Nations.
-The International Maritime Organization (IMO), which was ratified in 1958 is responsible mainly for maritime safety, liability and compensation and they have held some conventions on marine pollution related to shipping incidents.
+The International Maritime Organization (IMO), which was ratified in 1958, is mainly responsible for maritime safety, liability and compensation, and has held some conventions on marine pollution related to shipping incidents.
 Ocean governance is the conduct of the policy, actions and affairs regarding the world's oceans.